Lito-Frito/A-Kubernetes-Kaniko-Pipeline-Java-Calculator/README.md

 # Kubernetes-Kaniko Pipeline: Java Calculator
 ![image](https://user-images.githubusercontent.com/56422761/163040920-4abc1c4f-8d99-4feb-b15b-33e4c1863710.png)

-This is a sample multi-branch pipeline job using Jenkins, Docker, Kubernetes, and Kaniko.
-The multi-branch pipeline will run various steps and use logic to determine what steps to run depending the branch of the repository it's reading.

-Jenkins will first build the calculator program only when one of the branches on GitHub has a pull request.
-Next, if you're in the Main branch, it runs code coverage tests.
-Using Jenkins plugins, it publishes those reports on Jenkins.
-If you're on the Main or Feature branch, it then runs the static code analysis tests.
-These reports are also published on Jenkins.

-If no errors are detecting during the QA phase, the next stage is to build an image of the calculator.
-This simulates when an app has passed all tests and is ready to be shipped as an updated image.
-This is done in the Kaniko container.
-The image name will reflect the branch name of each build (e.g. feature:0.1)
+In one of my grad classes, we learned about the concept of running Docker inside of Docker.
+I made this project in order to help the clients I was working with back then to understand different DevOps concepts.
+I'd often cover what CI/CD means, some of the core technologies around them (e.g. Docker, Kubernetes, Jenkins), and why so many business have adopted this approach to development.
+To that end, I made this project as a visual aid for some of these concepts.

+This is a sample multi-branch pipeline job; it uses a Docker version of Jenkins, Docker, Kubernetes, and Kaniko.
+I've configured Jenkins to build the calculator program only when one of the branches on GitHub has a pull request.
+The multi-branch pipeline uses logic to run different steps, depending what branch is being used.
+It will run appropriate QA tests for any production-related branches.
+It will also run Docker (while inside of Docker) to build an image of the Java calculator program the pipeline yielded.
+Finally, it will tag the image depending on the branch used and push it to Docker Hub for public use.

 ## What This Includes
 `Jenkinsfile`: This includes all the instructions Jenkins will follow to create the calculator, test it, and then build an image from it.